 19 months in we feel ready to make a positive step forward to put our all into the fight against DMD.

-Since they became a family fund in 2015, I Fight For James have raised an incredible £50,000.
+Since they became a family fund in 2015, I Fight For James have raised over £80,000.
 From events such as skydiving, The London Marathon, Christmas fairs, team zip wire and organising their own Move a Mile for Muscles event at the Torbay Velopark.

 How you can help